-13.40 To ensure consistency from one publication to the next, the ABS uses a set of rounding conventions or rules for calculating and presenting the results.
-These conventions strike a balance between maximising the usefulness of the information for analytical purposes, and retaining a sense of the underlying precision of the estimates.
+13.25 To ensure consistency from one publication to the next, the ABS uses a set of rounding conventions or rules for calculating and presenting the results.
+These conventions strike a balance between maximising the usefulness of the information for analytical purposes, and retaining the underlying precision of the estimates.
+Users need to consider these conventions when using the CPI for analytical or other special purposes.